All about birds

 • Birds and their eggs are food for other wildlife, and humans, too.

 • Last, but not least, birds are a balm for the human soul.
-Their beauty and song, their jaunty cheeriness, the freedom of their flight, and spirited activities combine to draw us gently into oneness with nature.
+Their beauty and song, their jaunty cheeriness, the freedom of their flight, and their spirited activities combine to draw us gently into oneness with nature.
 Wherever we are—sitting on a porch, hiking in the woods, or staring out an office window—we’re transported to a calmer state of mind.
 That’s a fact!
 Studies show that watching birds reduces stress, depression, and anxiety, and increases cognitive ability.

 Background